ediller/MIE505/readme.md

 │
 └───subthread.py [run multithreading tasks]
 │
-└───realTimePlot.py [plot a real-time preview window of the magnetic field] │
+└───realTimePlot.py [plot a real-time preview window of the magnetic field and preview window of the force for the tensile tester]
+│
 └───PS3Controller.py [enable joystick/controllers]
 |